paragikjain/project-_eular_solution/README.md

 Problem 5:<br>
 2520 is the smallest number that can be divided by each of the numbers from 1 to 10 without any remainder.
 What is the smallest positive number that is evenly divisible by all of the numbers from 1 to 20?

+Problem 6:<br>
+The sum of the squares of the first ten natural numbers is,12+22+...+102=385 The square of the sum of the first ten natural numbers is,(1+2+...+10)2=552=3025 Hence the difference between the sum of the squares of the first ten natural numbers and the square of the sum is 3025−385=2640.Find the difference between the sum of the squares of the first one hundred natural numbers and the square of the sum.